LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 * Configuration texmf.cnf not found

 * Something with x2d...

-* ad-blocker does not work right - install it via firefox

 * WebUI-script can only be use one time - need if construction

 * .git file is too large.
 Fix it!
+(It will move to a own Demo-Repository later.)

 * VLC can not play mp.3/4 from Android / mtp://[usb...]
 * Drag'n'drop does not work from Android device.